 Getting started with payroll outsourcing is easy enough.
 You can find the payroll service that's right for you by searching on the Web or by asking your colleagues for a recommendation.
 In many cases, you can simply enroll online and get started immediately.

 Here are a few payroll services that are worth checking out:

 - SurePayroll Online Payroll Service - This online payroll service is our favorite.
 It's amazingly convenient because you can process payroll anytime, anywhere as long as you have an Internet connection.
 Very affordable.

 - ADP Payroll Service - You can't get fired for using ADP, or so the saying goes.
 They are the biggest payroll service.
 They've been around for a long time.
 This payroll service is most appropriate if your business is bigger - say, over 100 employees.

 - Paychex Payroll Service - This is another big payroll service, a runner-up to ADP.
 Good offerings and good service.
 Again, most appropriate for larger companies.

-- Paycycle - This is a good service that reminds you when to process payroll.
+- Quickbooks Payroll (formerly Paycycle) - This is a good service that reminds you when to process payroll.
 Unfortunately, it doesn't guarantee that you won't have penalties and you still need to do a fair bit of work yourself.